Man shot in both legs during west Belfast shooting incident

 Kevin ScottFast News

-Police are at the scene of a shooting incident in the Whitecliff Parade area of west Belfast close to the Whiterock Road.
+Police attending the scene of a shooting incident in the Whitecliff Parade area of west Belfast close to the Whiterock Road last night.

 The incident happened shortly after 9pm with a large police presence in the area.